-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-Slice the tomatoes in half lengthwise.
+- Slice the tomatoes in half lengthwise.
 Remove and discard the seeds and pulp.
 Chop the tomatoes into small pieces and place them in a large bowl.

-Finely mince the garlic cloves by hand or in a food processor, and add them to the bowl.
-Add in the oil, salt and pepper.
+- Finely mince the garlic cloves by hand or in a food processor, and add them to the bowl.
+Add in the oil, salt, and pepper.
 Gently toss the ingredients together.

 - Serve the salsa with tortilla or pita chips.
 It can also be served on bite-sized pieces of artisan sourdough or white bread—if desired, sprinkle a little mozzarella or grated Parmesan cheese over the tops and place them under the broiler for about a minute, then serve them immediately.